 Getting your Texas life insurance license is the first step toward becoming a life insurance agent.
-If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining life insurance licensing in Texas.
+If you want to market and sell life insurance policies, follow this step-by-step guide for obtaining a life insurance license in Texas.

 The Texas Department of Insurance (TDI) requires you to complete a five-step process to obtain your life insurance license — from taking the life insurance exam to applying for a license.

 How to Get Your Texas Life Insurance License – Quick Version

 - Complete a Texas Insurance Pre-license Course (ExamFX – $189+)